QuentinWach/quentinwach.github.io/personal.md

 permalink: /personal
 ---

-_I try to keep things mostly technical on this site but below you can find some more rough notes.
-While I write daily and have written and published much more in the past, I am not yet sure where to organize these articles._
+_I try to keep things mostly technical on this site but below you can find some more rough notes._

+>_"I just wondered how things were put together."_ Claude Shannon

 <!-- <div style="height: 20px;">
 </div> -->